MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 ## Manually mapping our payload DLL

 After loading the host DLL, we prepare our payload DLL for manual mapping like any other injector.
-This involves remapping sections to their relative virtual addresses, resolving relocations, and resolving imports.
+This includes remapping sections to their relative virtual addresses, resolving relocations, and resolving imports.
 In this next section, we'll go over how the payload is hidden from anti-cheat memory scans.

 <br>

 ### Nested Page Table hooks - review

-&emsp;&emsp;AetherVisor's a Nested page table (NPT) hook feature will create a shadow copy of a page, that is mapped in instead of the original page when RIP enters the page.
+&emsp;&emsp;AetherVisor's NPT hook feature will create a shadow copy of a page that is only visible when RIP enters the page.
 My implementation of NPT hooking is described in more detail in my [AetherVisor writeup](https://mellownight.github.io/2023/01/19/AetherVisor.html)

 <br>